Ajitesh-Shukla/sample/README.md

-Steps to use github lfs for adding large files (limit 2 GB)
+Steps to use github lfs for adding large files (limit 2 GB):

-1) Follow this to install git lfs https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage (For mac it is just brew install git-lfs)
+1) Follow this to install git lfs https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage (For mac it's just brew install git-lfs)
 2) Move to your existing directory locally, open terminal there, do these:
 3) git init
-4) git lfs install                          (This initializes git lfs for current work, does not install, as we have already installed)
+4) git lfs install                          (This initializes git lfs for current work, does not install, just like git init)
 5) git remote add origin <Your repo link>
 6) git branch -M main                        (Or your branch)
 7) git lfs track "*.mdf"                     (Can add more extensions as well, add those you wanna track)